Koromix/tytools/README.md

 ty can be built using GCC.
 Clang is not supported yet.

-Experimental features are disabled by default, enable them by turning ON the EXPERIMENTAL option in cmake with `-DEXPERIMENTAL=1`.
+Experimental features are disabled by default, enable them by turning on the EXPERIMENTAL option in cmake with `-DEXPERIMENTAL=1`.

 <a name="build_linux"/>